thread/routemaster/docs/about.md

 - time: 18h00m
 ```
 Then this condition won't be evaluated if routemaster is down at 6PM.
 It doesn't persistently track
-that it has triggers upcoming to evaluate, so in this case the condition would next be evaluated at
+that it has triggers upcoming to evaluate, so in this case the condition would be evaluated at
 the next time that routemaster is up at 6PM.

 ### Data feeds